-You began introducing your baby to solids at around four to six months of age.
+You can begin introducing your baby to solids at around four to six months of age.
 By about nine to 12 months of age, your baby will show signs that they are ready to feed themselves.
-This is an exciting time!

 You may have noticed that your baby can start to pick up small objects such as toys and food using their thumb and forefinger.
 Developing this pincer grasp is a major milestone for your baby.
 They may soon be ready to hold a spoon and take part in feeding with you.

 You will see that your baby can gradually pick up small bits of food like O-shaped cereal or cut-up pieces of toast.
 They can chew these foods with their gums and safely swallow them.

 Feeding your baby is an active process that you and your baby do together.
 It will take time for your baby to feed themselves on their own.
 The key is to share this special time with your baby by following their cues and abilities.
 It may take some time for your baby to understand what to do with the spoon of food in their mouth or how to chew and swallow solid food.
 Be patient.
 You baby may take a few weeks to really understand the idea of eating.

 Never force feed your baby!
 Babies are very good at regulating the amount of food and fluid they should have.
 They may go through phases when they want to eat more and other phases when they want to eat less.
 Respect your child’s wishes.
 Your job is to provide healthy, nutritious food and model good eating patterns.
 Your job is not to make your baby eat.